JaneLeeAug/Multi-view-diagnostic-reasoning-in-LLMs/README.md

 Clinical Diagnosis Needs More Than One Mind: Multi-View Diagnostic Reasoning in Large Language Models
 ---

-Clinical diagnosis requires integrating multiple complementary reasoning strategies.
-This project explores two approaches to enable LLMs to “reason with more than one mind”:

-- **Collaborative Multi-Agent Diagnostic Reasoning**
-- **Internalized Multi-View Reasoning**
+Current LLM methodologies generally lack multi-perspective reasoning, limiting their ability to emulate collaborative deliberation in clinical teams.
+This project aims to equip language models with the capability for multi-view diagnostic reasoning.

 ## 🔍 Overview

+This project explores two approaches to enable LLMs to reason with “more than one mind”:

+- **Collaborative Multi-Agent Diagnostic Reasoning:** multiple agents reason independently and then collaborate to refine diagnoses.
+- **Internalized Multi-View Reasoning:** a single model learns to integrate multiple reasoning perspectives from teacher-generated data.

 ## 🛠 Installation